rerdavies/ToobAmp/README.md

 ToobAmp LV2 plugins are a set of high-quality guitar effect plugins for Raspberry Pi.
 They are specifically designed for use with the [PiPedal](https://github.com/rerdavies/pipedal) project, but work perfectly well with any LV2 Plugin host.

-Currently supported platforms:

-- Raspberry Pi 4 or 400, at least 2GB RAM
-- Raspberry Pi OS (64-bit), latest version.
-- Ubuntu 21.04 or later (arm64 or amd64), at least 2GB RAM

 ## Install ToobAmp

-Download the current install package for your platform:
+Download the current .deb install package for your platform:

 * [Ubuntu 21.04 or later; Raspberry Pi OS 64-bit (bullseye) or later](https://github.com/rerdavies/ToobAmp/releases/download/v1.0.15/toobamp_1.0.15_arm64.deb)